a-ali-khalifa/FerryBooking/README.md

 # FerryBooking
 Being one of my first relatively big projects, this software application is used for registering customers, booking ferry seats and printing reservation tickets for each seat.
 Includes both business and economy class seats.
-Programmed entirely in Python.
+Programmed entirely in Python 3.7.

 ## Features
 - **Purchasing Module:** Reserve or purchase seating tickets in either business class or economy class boats or ferries and then select a departure time.